mikke89/RmlUiDoc/pages/cpp_manual/integrating.md

 ### Injecting input

 Once you've got a document loading and rendering, the next step is to get your input into RmlUi.
-The context object has a range of functions for sending mouse, keyboard and text input into the system:
+The context object has a range of functions for sending mouse, keyboard, text, and touch input to the system:

 ```cpp
 // Sends a key down event into this context.